ryanmarkdinglasa/attendance-monitoring-system/README.md

 -  attendance-monitoring-system with face recognition

 ## DESCRIPTION
-- an system to monitor student attendance using face recognition.
+- a system to monitor student attendance using face recognition.

 ## TECHNOLOGY
 - PHP